 is the French tricolore.

-Guadeloupe is an archipelago of nine inhabited islands, including Basse-Terre, Grande-Terre, Marie-Galante, La Desirade, Iles des Saintes (2), Saint-Barthelemy, Iles de la Petite Terre, and Saint-Martin (French part of the island of Saint Martin).
+Guadeloupe is an archipelago consisting of seven islands, including Basse-Terre, Grande-Terre, Marie-Galante, La Desirade, Iles des Saintes, and Iles de la Petite Terre.

 Departement de la Guadeloupe

 short form: Guadeloupe

 ISO Country Code: gp

 Local Time = UTC -4h

 Capital City: Basse-Terre

 Other Cities: Gosier, Gustavia, Petit Bourg, Pointe-à-Pitre, Sainte Anne, Saint-François